Finance for solar panels

 An unsecured loan (personal loan) is borrowing money without putting forward any deposit or other security.
 For this reason, if you were to run off and not pay it back, the lender would just loose their money.
 This is therefore seen as higher risk, which usually comes hand in hand with higher cost.
 You'd also be required to undergo a strict credit scoring process, where those with a lower score are given a higher interest rate.
 Rates can be anywhere from 6% -

 Personal loans tend to be flexible, as you can usually make unlimited overpayments.
-There may well be an early settlement fee for clearing the whole loan early, but due to Financial Services Authority regulation the maximum can only be up to 2 months interest, which may only be a couple of hundred pounds.
+There may well be an early settlement fee for clearing the whole loan early, but due to Financial Conduct Authority regulation the maximum can only be up to 2 months interest, which may only be a couple of hundred pounds.

 However, the restriction with a personal loan is the term over which you can borrow.
 In most cases the maximum term is 7 years, so if you were looking to minimise the monthly cost, then repayments are obviously going to be higher than if you stretched the borrowing over 10,20, maybe even up to 40 years (possible with a mortgage or secured loan).